PLEASE SEE BELOW ON HOW TO APPLY FOR A BUSINESS LICENSE.

 What is a Certificate of Occupancy and Who is Required to Have One?

-Every business, including temporary or itinerant businesses, operating from commercial premises within the City is required to obtain a Certificate of Occupancy for their commercial location.
+Every business, including temporary or itinerant businesses, operating from commercial premises within the City is required to obtain a Certificate of Occupancy for their commercial location prior to applying for a business license.
 They must comply with any and all applicable provisions of the City of Huntington Beach Municipal Code relating to Zoning and Building & Fire Safety.
-Businesses may apply and pay for their Certificate of Occupancy at the same time they apply and pay for their Business License Tax.
-For information on Certificate of Occupancy requirements please contact the Planning Department on the third floor of City Hall or by phone at (714) 536-5271.
+For information on Certificate of Occupancy requirements please contact the Community Development Department on the third floor of City Hall or by phone at (714) 536-5271.

 Are there penalties if I am late paying for my business license?

-Any business which operates without first obtaining a Business License or which fails to pay a renewal fee shall pay a penalty of 10% of the tax.
+Any business which operates without first obtaining a Business License or which fails to pay a renewal fee shall pay a penalty of 10% of the tax per month.

 When do I need to renew my business license?

-Once you have obtained a business license, which is valid for one (1) year from the business start date, a renewal will automatically be forwarded to you approximately thirty (30) days prior to your expiration date.
-If you do not receive a renewal notice, please contact the Business License Office.
-Failure to receive a renewal notice does not relieve the business owner of his/her responsibility to renew the business license.
+Once you have obtained a business license, which is valid for one (1) year from the business start date, a renewal notice will be mailed to the mailing address on record approximately thirty (30) days prior to your expiration date.
+If you do not receive a renewal notice, please contact the Business License Office at (714) 536-5267.
+Be aware that the business license renewal notice is a courtesy notice only.
+Failure to receive a renewal notice does not relieve the business owner of his/her responsibility to renew the business license and keep it current and valid.

 What if I sell my business?
 Is my business license transferable?